-Degrees are conferred by the University in September, January, and May.
+Degrees are conferred by the University in September 2nd, January 2nd, and in May.
 However, the University holds only one Commencement exercise each year in May.

 When the student completes all degree requirements, the Office of the Registrar will, upon request, provide a letter attesting to this fact prior to receiving the diploma.
 An Application for Graduation must be received in the Office of the Registrar in order for a diploma to be ordered.
 (See Application for Graduation.)